ThreeDimensionalVisualizationAppLab/tdic/README.md

 The purpose is to create more fun and easy-to-understand content than using 2D pictures.

-TDIC was developed to create a "3D aerospace pictorial book".
+TDIC was developed to create a "3D Aerospace Museum".